uhh-lt/kaldi-tuda-de/README.md

 **If you use our data, models or scripts in your academic work please cite our [paper](#references)!**

 ## News

+19 April 2022
+- We updated the LM (v6) and recrawled recent text data and extended the vocabulary.
+Our newest best result (with 140 million sentences) is 6.19% WER on Tuda-De Dev and 6.93% WER on Tuda-De Test.
+See our newest pre-trained models here: [pretrained models](#Newest-pretrained-models).

 4 April 2022
 - We added the newest Common voice data (version 8), bringing the total training amount to 1700 hours!
 We also added a const arpa and rnn lm model for this new model.
 Our best result with rescoring is now a WER of 6.51 on Tuda-De dev and 7.43 on Tuda-De test!